Dudley Pond, Cochituate Massachusetts

-Dudley Pond is an 84 acre Great Pond in Cochituate, Massachusetts.
-The Pond is a shallow glacial landform fed primarily by rain.
+Dudley Pond is an 84-acre Great Pond in Cochituate, Massachusetts, United States.
+The pond is a shallow glacial landform fed primarily by rain.

 Dudley Pond was used in the mid-1800s as a stand-by water source for Boston.
 At the time it was connected by pipe to the nearby and much larger Lake Cochituate.
-In the 1920s and 30s the Pond became a center for nightlife and Prohibition-breaking, with a concomitant decline in habitat and sanitation.
-Efforts to restore the environment beginning in the mid-century returned the Pond to a high standard of water quality.
+In the 1920s and '30s the pond became a center for nightlife and Prohibition-breaking, with a concomitant decline in habitat and sanitation.
+Efforts to restore the environment beginning in the mid-century returned the pond to a high standard of water quality.

 More recently Dudley Pond has been primarily a vacation spot, residential area, and community recreation site.
-Notable residents of the Pond area include the late Ted Williams and current resident George Howell.
-The Pond currently has one eatery, The Dudley Chateau.
+Notable residents of the pond area include the late Ted Williams and current resident George Howell.
+The pond currently has one eatery, The Dudley Chateau.
 Recreation activities include public fishing and boating.

-The Pond is owned by the Town of Wayland, on a long-term lease.
+The pond is owned by the Town of Wayland, on a long-term lease.
 Since 1968 its health and habitat have been monitored by the Dudley Pond Association, a non-profit corporation.